SaikiranKasireddy/Web-Using-ReactJS/README.md

  1. Ordered List
     1. Tamoto

-git config --global user.email "you@example.com"
+*git config --global user.email "kiransai8811@gmail.com"
-  git config --global user.name "Your Name"
+*git config --global user.name "SaiKiranKasireddy"

 to set your account's default identity.
 Omit --global to set the identity only in this repository.